mweiss17/SEVN/docs/01-article-env-introduction.md

 layout: default
 ---

-# Creating a Navigation Assistant for the Visually Impaired
+# Creating a Navigation Agent for the Visually Impaired
 ## Step 1: Build a Sidewalk Simulation Environment